Thegotgush2267/Audio-converter-batch-script/README.md

 This is a windows batch script that converts audio files using ffmpeg

 make sure you have ffmpeg installed
-Theres a folder Which has instructions on how to install ffmpeg
+Theres a folder named FFmpeg-Install Which has a script on how to install ffmpeg FFmpeg instalation done seperatelay is only needed for 1.0 and 1.1

-Once FFmpeg is installed make sure its added to path To do that:
+Once FFmpeg is installed make sure its added to path (Only Needed For 1.0 and 1.1) To do that:
 Open a NEW terminal
 in that new terminal type  "ffmpeg -version"